 We can all enjoy a good beer or glass of wine while traveling.
 Sometimes even a couple.
 So let’s clarify some of the laws and habits of alcohol in Sweden.

 The drinking habits in Sweden

 Let’s start with their habits.
-Usually, these are even more important the local laws.
-I recommend always following the law, but also respect the habits of the locals.
-This way you won’t stand out too much and can enjoy your drink in peace (with the locals).
+Usually, these are even more important than the local laws.
+I recommend always following the law but also respecting the habits of the locals.
+This way, you won’t stand out too much and can enjoy your drink in peace (with the locals).

 - Swedes don’t drink during the week.
 So if you are having a drink at a restaurant or bar on a Wednesday night, you might get stares, or worse, side-eyed!

-- That being said, in Sweden they go all out on the weekends.
-Friday and Saturday night are intense and you will see drunk people in front of pubs.
+- That being said, they go all out on the weekends in Sweden.
+Friday and Saturday nights are intense, and you will see drunk people in front of pubs.

 - Although there is an age restriction, bars and clubs are free to set age restrictions even higher.

-- If you are invited over to someone to have dinner, you need to bring your own bottle.
+- If you are invited over to someone to have dinner, you must bring your own bottle.
 Don’t forget this!

 - Don’t offer a ride to someone if you even had one drink.
 They will think you don’t take their safety seriously.